jmonette96/Palantir/README.md

 -User accounts that allow you to login and save your favorite movies and books to your profile.

-Thank you for visiting Palantir and happy exploring!
+Thank you for checking out Palantir!